UKCloud/documentation/articles/openshift/oshift-sco.md

 - A secure and scalable UK-based platform connected to the internet and government networks including PSN, HSCN, Janet and RLI

-- Secure customer separation - UKCloud for Managed OpenShift management components and container hosts are dedicated to you, deployed on independently verified, assured
+- Secure customer separation - UKCloud for Managed OpenShift management components and container hosts are dedicated to you, deployed on independently verified, assured multi-tenant infrastructure

 - Ability to deploy and manage containers using standardised tools and RESTful APIs